boutell/ml-sharp-ez/README.md

 ```

 If there are any errors you will need to resolve them before proceeding.

+It is OK to run the install script more than once if you have to fix issues and try again.

 # Generating `.ply` 3d splat files from your JPEGs